Chicken with White Wine, Leek, Spinach, and Arugula Pan Sauce

 Instructions

 - Season the chicken breasts with salt and pepper.
-In a large skillet, heat the olive oil over medium high heat.
-Add the chicken breasts and sauté until done, about 4 to 5 minute on each side (click here for more detailed directions and a video).
-Remove the chicken breasts to a plate and set aside; tent them with foil to keep them warm.
+In a large skillet, heat the olive oil over medium-high heat.
+Add the chicken breasts and sauté until done, about 4 to 5 minutes on each side.
+Remove the chicken breasts to a plate and set aside; tent with foil to keep them warm.
 Do not wipe out the skillet!

-- You can slice the chicken breasts or leaves them whole.
-Transfer them to individual plates and spoon the vegetables and sauce over the sauce over the chicken breasts.
-You can also sliced them all up and serve them with the sauce spooned over on a serving platter.
+- You can slice the chicken breasts or leave them whole.
+Transfer them to individual plates and spoon the vegetables and sauce over the chicken breasts.
+You can also slice them all up and serve them with the sauce spooned over on a serving platter.